AR + VR 3.0: Mixed Reality (MR) with Unity & Google Cardboard XR Plugin

 No Stereo View & Freezed Game Object on Device

-So, if you accurately followed all points in tutorial above then try next:
+So, if you accurately followed all points in the installation tutorial above, then try next:

-Cardboard XR Plugin must be checked for your Platform in Project Settings > XR Plugin Management > iOS/Android.
+If you have no success then install XR Plugin Management package in Unity Package Manager and build again.
+Cardboard XR Plugin must be checked for your Platform in “Edit > Project Settings > XR Plug-in Management > iOS/Android”.

 You can test the project in the Unity Editor this way: